2024–25 OHL season: Connor McDavid OHL Top Prospects Game

 On October 30, the OHL announced a brand new one-game event, the Connor McDavid OHL Top Prospects Game.
-The top NHL entry draft eligible prospects will participate in the game on January 15 at the Brantford Civic Centre in Brantford, Ontario in a matchup of the Eastern Conference against the Western Conference.
+The top NHL entry draft eligible prospects participated in the game on January 15 at the Brantford Civic Centre in Brantford, Ontario in a matchup of the Eastern Conference against the Western Conference.

 Jake O'Brien of the Brantford Bulldogs and Michael Misa of the Saginaw Spirit were named captains for their respective conferences.

 Porter Martone of the Brampton Steelheads scored the overtime winning goal, as the Eastern Conference defeated the Western Conference 5-4 in front of a sold out crowd of 3,195 fans.